 As mentioned earlier the major improvement of GAZELLE compared to all previous photometric redshift codes is that as comparison templates we use models that include the full spectroscopic and chemical evolution from the onset of star formation shortly after the Big Bang until the present day.
 For this reason it was inefficient to input the full spectra into GAZELLE and convolve them with the filter curves on-the-fly.
-Instead we decided to do this computational expensive process beforehand and use spectral energy distributions, apparent magnitudes in each of the specified filters that are generated by our GALEV models, as principle input into GAZELLE.
-These SEDs, one for each of the redshift range corresponding to the time-steps of our models, include both k- and e-corrections as well as the attenuation due to intergalactic neutral hydrogen clouds as shortly described above and in more detail in Kotulla et al. (2009).
-Supplementary input such as dust extinction for each filter as function of redshift (the SED-equivalent to extinction curves) as well as physical parameters (masses, star formation rates, metallicities, etc.) computed by GALEV are also read from their individual files and internally merged into a final catalog of SEDs and physical parameters.
+Instead we decided to do this computationally expensive process beforehand and use spectral energy distributions, i.e. apparent magnitudes in each of the specified filters that are generated by our GALEV models, as principal input into GAZELLE.
+These SEDs, one for each redshift (corresponding to the time-steps of our models for a given choice of cosmological models H_0 , Ω_M , Ω_Λ and z{form} , with z{form} being the redshift at the onset of star formation), include both k- and e-corrections as well as the attenuation due to intergalactic neutral hydrogen clouds as described in detail in Chapter 2.
+Supplementary input such as dust extinction for each filter as a function of redshift (the SED-equivalent to extinction curves) as well as physical parameters (masses, star formation rates, metallicities, etc.) computed by GALEV are also read from their individual files and internally merged into a final catalog of template SEDs and physical parameters.